bahrus/pdpu/README.md

 ##  Differences to other "frameworks"

 While these components provide a kind of "framework built with web components", similar to Polymer, there's a fundamental difference.
 Unlike Polymer (and other competing frameworks), these components don't depend on the existence of a controlling component which manages state.
 Instead, it is a little more JQuery like.
+It is a "peer-to-peer binding framework."
 This may be more appealing for some people / use cases, less appealing to others.
 But these components should be compatible with such frameworks, and may be useful for filling in some cracks with less boilerplate code.

 ## Install the Polymer-CLI